 - Increases employee turnover rate

 When you micromanage you’re telling the employee that you don’t trust them enough to work on their own and still produce good results.
-This is what leads to employees getting annoyed with managers and damaging the trust they have in the higher-ups.
+Sometimes that’s justified, e.g. in the case of an untrained employee, or for more sensitive workflows.
+But there are better ways to teach employees the skills they need to do their job; micromanagement is what leads to employees getting frustrated with management, increasing workplace anxiety and damaging the trust they have in leadership.

-It also discourages any kind of independent work and decision-making in the team.
-After all, you wouldn’t have confidence in your actions or choices if everything you did was scrutinized and “corrected”.
+Unchecked micromanagement can also discourage any kind of independent work and decision-making in the team.
+After all, you are unlikely to build confidence in your actions or choices if everything you did is scrutinized and “corrected”.

 In other words, micromanaging employees doesn’t just breed resentment.
 It makes them dependent on further micromanagement to do their jobs.